thebernardlim/thebernardlim.github.io/_posts/2021-03-27-azure-subscription-reactivate-button-greyed-out.md

 3. Choose your preferred plan.
 As per screenshot, **Basic** plan has been chosen.
    ![Image](/img/posts/2021-03-27-azure-subscription-reactivate-button-greyed-out/pay_as_you_go_3.PNG)

-4. That is all.
+4. That is all there is.
 After a while a notification popup will appear saying that Subscription has been upgraded.
    ![Image](/img/posts/2021-03-27-azure-subscription-reactivate-button-greyed-out/subscription_upgraded.PNG)

+One thing to note, it might take awhile for the services to fully kick in.
+An example is if you try creating Budgets right after switching plans, it might not work right away.